Bernie Carroll, SJ

 Paul Panaretos, SJ

 Paul was born in Detroit, Michigan.
-He entered the Chicago-Detroit Province of the Society of Jesus as a priest.
+He entered the Society of Jesus as a priest.
+He is a member of the United States Midwest Province.
 Paul did an internship in the Spiritual Exercises as a novice and remained involved with them in retreat, parish and spiritual accompaniment ministries with laity and clergy.
 He earned theological degrees from Yale and Loyola-Chicago.
 Paul enjoys swimming, walking, cooking and theatre.
 He joined the retreat staff in 2016.